mrinuccini/Maze-Solver/README.md

 - [ ] Allow the user to move the start and finish

 ## Generation algorithms
-- [x] Add suport for Kruskal's algorithm
+- [x] Add support for Kruskal's algorithm
 - [ ] Add support for Depth First Search algorithm

 ### Solving algorithms